renderpci/dedalo/docs/config/config.md

 	DEDALO_DATA_LANG	`string`

-	It define the data language used by Dédalo to process and render textual information.
+	It defines the data language used by Dédalo to process and render textual information.

 	This is a dynamic parameter that can be changed by the user in any moment.
 Dédalo is a real multi-language application, it can manage information in multiple languages and process it as unique information block (the field store any translated version of his data).
 The user can translate any information directly or using specific tools.
 This parameter define the current language used.

 	```php
 	define('DEDALO_DATA_LANG', 'lg-spa');
 	```

-	> This parameter use the method 'fix_cascade_config4_var' to calculate the value.
+	> This parameter use the method 'fix_cascade_config_var' to calculate the value.
 The result of this function will be a string with the correct language value in string format.
-You can define it as fixed data value, but is recommended do not change the definition, if you want change the default language for the data use the: DEDALO_DATA_LANG_DEFAULT.
+You can define it as fixed data value, but is recommended do not change the definition, if you want change the default language for the data use the: [DEDALO_DATA_LANG_DEFAULT](#dédalodefaultdatalanguage).

 	---